 Cognitive Distortion #11: Jumping to Conclusions

 Jumping to Conclusions is when we judge or decide something without having all the facts to substantiate our conclusion.
 It is also fortune-telling and mind-reading.
 We jump to conclusions when we assume to know what another person is feeling or why they act the way they do.
 When we form our automatic negative thoughts (ANTs) we usually jump to conclusions because the only evidence we rely on is our fears and anxieties which are abstractions based on perceptions rather than reality.
-When we overgeneralize or filter our information to conclude no one will like me or they will make fun of me, we usually jump.
+When we overgeneralize or filter our information to conclude “no one will like me” or “they will make fun of me,” we are ostensibly jumping to conclusions.

 While our conclusions may be based on prior experience, assuming it will repeat itself in similar situations, while possible, is an implausible conclusion.
 Yes, we may say something stupid, or experience physical symptoms, but we don’t know that beforehand; we merely prophesize it will happen because it happened before.
 This is a common assumption among those of us with social anxiety.

 Many of our other cognitive distortions are formed by Jumping to Conclusions.
 When we overgeneralize, we draw a broad conclusion or make a statement about something or someone that is not backed up by the bulk of the evidence.
 When we label someone because of a single characteristic or event, we are Jumping to Conclusions.
 Likewise, when we personalize or take responsibility for something that has nothing to do with us.

 Space is Limited